 We also use test scores “outside” the test in a machine learning approach.
 A classic example of this is using pre-employment test scores to predict job performance, especially with additional variables to increase the incremental validity.
 But I’m not going to delve into that topic here.

-Another huge opportunity for psychometrics that is highly related is automation.
+Another huge opportunity for machine learning in psychometrics that is highly related is automation.
 That is, programming computers to do tasks more effectively or efficient than humans.
 Automated test assembly and automated essay scoring are examples of this, but there are plenty of of ways that automation can help that are less “cool” but have more impact.
 My favorite is the creation of psychometrics reports; Iteman and Xcalibre do not produce any numbers also available in other software, but they automatically build you a draft report in MS Word, with all the tables, graphs, and narratives already embedded.
 Very unique.
 Without that automation, organizations would typically pay a PhD psychometrician to spend hours of time on copy-and-paste, which is an absolute shame.
 The goal of my mentor, Prof. David Weiss, and myself is to automate the test development cycle as a whole; driving job analysis, test design, item writing, item review, standard setting, form assembly, test publishing, test delivery, and scoring.
 There’s no reason people should be allowed to continue making bad tests, and then using those tests to ruin people’s lives, when we know so much about what makes a decent test.

 I am sure there are other areas of psychometrics and the testing industry that are soon to be disrupted by technological innovations such as this.
 What’s next?